lewisfff/ukanado/README.md

 A demo is available at:
 https://lewisfff.github.io/ukanado/

-Your web browser must support ES6 to use this version, a compiled (ES2015) version may be released to a website when this thing becomes more stable.
-If Github pages ever supports ES6 transpilation I will set it up :-)

 ### Todo
 - [x] Timer & progress update to screen
 - [x] Timer end & progress display result